What Is a Duvet Cover?

 Silk

-While they are both considered the top layer of bedding, there are marked differences between a duvet and a comforter.
+While both can serve as the top layer of bedding, there are some key differences between a duvet and a comforter.

 - Fill: Duvets are typically stuffed with more fill than comforters.
 Duvets are fluffy and airy, while comforters are often a bit thinner.

-- Temperature: The extra fiberfill found in a duvet provides warmth and helps regulate temperature on a cold night.
+- Temperature Regulation: The extra fiberfill found in a duvet provides warmth and helps regulate temperature on a cold night.
 While there are comforters that can be used year-round, a standard comforter may require an additional blanket for warmth in the winter months.

 Still have questions?
 Ask our community!